terragrids/dapp/README.md

 **Backend**

 1. NFT Minting on Algorand using Reach
-2. NFT image uploading and metadata and image pinning on Pinata IPFS
+2. NFT image uploading and metadata and image pinning on Infura IPFS
 3. Reach Solar Power Plant Smart Contract to update and keep track of the SPP properties
 4. Reach Token Market Contract, started before the hackathon with a simple sell/purchase logic and extended during the hackathon to include 1/ NFT tracking after purchase and 2/ remote calls to the SPP smart contract to update SPP properties
 5. Storing Algorand Smart Contract ID offchain to attach from user accounts